Computer Geek Seeks Tech Job

-When I got my diploma, the educational institution from which I received it, sent me books and information about how to get Computing Technology Industry Association, CompTIA, A+ certification.
+When I got my diploma, the educational institution from which I received it, sent me books.
+The books and information were about how to get Computing Technology Industry Association, CompTIA, A+ certification.

-I earned the A+ in 2004 and later that year also got the Network+ certification.
+The A+ was earned in 2004 and later that year, I also got the Network+ certification.
 I started doing some work for family and some referrals from family.
-I was officially a computer geek but did not make that much money.
+Furthermore, I was officially a computer geek but did not make that much money.